radicle-dev/radicle-contracts/docs/how_pool_works.md

 The blue field is the collected value, which is going to be transferred to the sender's wallet.

 # The proxy

+Multiple senders can send funds to a proxy and the owner controls how these funds are further distributed to receivers.

 The proxy is configured only with a list of receivers with an associated weight.
 The sum of the receivers' weights must always be a constant value,